patternfly/patternfly/src/patternfly/components/Title/docs/code.md

 ## Overview
 The title component applies top and bottom margins, font-weight, font-size, and line-height to titles.

-The content component defines marging on headers.
+The content component defines margin on headers.
 To regain the same spacing use spacer utility classes:

 | Title | Margin Top | Margin Bottom |
 | -- | -- | -- |